 I wonder what he did there.
 Think?
 Rest?
 Pray?
 Ponder?
 Reflect?
 Intercede?
 Prepare?

 Possibly all of the above.
 We would like Elijah’s Inn (sorry, shifting back again to the earlier of the two) to be a place like that as well.
 Obviously, we have made room for prayer, reflection, and rest.
 We make room for thinking and pondering as well.
-This is why we are open for people to come for a study retreat at Elijah’s Inn.
-We started off thinking of this idea with SBS and BCC staff in mind, but it is really open to anyone.
+This is why we are open for people to come for a study retreat at Elijah’s Inn, as one form of a personal retreat.

 The idea of a study retreat is based on the spiritual discipline of study: study as something we do to make room for God in our lives, to know him better.
 It would mean you would come with a set of questions, a subject, or a book for a personal study week.
-We offer the option of a short debriefing and tutorial or discussion at the end of each day.
 And yes, we provide the bed, the table, the chair, and the lamp.

 It all boils down to this question: what do you want to learn?